 - Adult and Pediatric

-He is expert in 1) breast surgery: breast augmentation (hidden scar), breast lift, reduction mammaplasty (scarless), muscle sparing (pre-pec hidden scar) direct to implant breast reconstruction, 2) facial aesthetic surgery: blepharoplasty, rhinoplasty, face and neck lift, otoplasty, Kybella, Botox and fillers, 3) body contouring: tummy tucks, liposuction.
+Dr. Liao is expert in 1) breast surgery: breast augmentation (hidden scar), breast lift, reduction mammaplasty (scarless), muscle sparing (pre-pec hidden scar) direct to implant breast reconstruction, 2) facial aesthetic surgery: blepharoplasty, rhinoplasty, face and neck lift (short scar), otoplasty, Kybella, Botox, fillers, 3) body contouring: tummy tuck (endoscopic, short scar), liposuction.

 - Research Summary

 Dr. Liao strives to improve patient care through clinical and basic research innovation.
-He has contributed numerous original works on various topics in breast surgery, such as novel techniques in cosmetic breast surgery (short scar endoscopic tummy tuck, scarless breast reduction, hidden scar breast augmentation) and reconstruction (muscle sparing direct to implant breast reconstruction).
+He has made important contributions on various topics in breast surgery, such as novel techniques in cosmetic breast surgery (short scar endoscopic tummy tuck, scarless breast reduction, hidden scar breast augmentation) and reconstruction (muscle sparing direct to implant breast reconstruction).
 He is particularly interested in how to make smarter decisions before surgery, optimizing cosmetic and safety outcomes.

 Dr. Liao is active in leadership positions at the national and international levels, through major surgical organizations, such as the American Society of Plastic Surgery, American Board of Plastic Surgery, Society of University Surgeons, Plastic Surgery Research Council, and the American College of Surgeons.
 He and his research fellows present at national meetings regularly, on topics ranging from breast surgery to craniofacial developmental genetics.

 Fellowship positions in basic and clinical research can be arranged with Dr. Liao.
-Full funding (2-year minimum tenure) can be guaranteed for candidates with the appropriate experience and references.
 For more information about the Craniofacial Developmental Biology Laboratory, see the research lab website.